woosal1337/blog/web-app/source/_posts/print.md

 ab
 ```

-- you can use `join()` function also to achieve the same output as above such as
+- You can use `join()` function also to achieve the same output as above such as

 ```python
 >>> print(''.join(["a", "b"]))